-Important note: whenever the fader is activated with the SYMP bit set to a logic 1 (enabling the detection of embedded Start of Active Video (SAV) and End of Active Video (EAV)), codes 00H and FFH are not allowed within the actual video data (as prescribed by "ITU-R BT.656", anyway).
-If SAV (00H) has been detected, the fader automatically passes 100% of the respective signal until SAV will be detected.
+Important note: whenever the fader is activated with the SYMP bit set to a logic 1 (enabling the detection of embedded Start of Active Video (SAV) and End of Active Video (EAV)), codes 00h and FFh are not allowed within the actual video data (as prescribed by ITU-R BT.656).
+If SAV (00h) has been detected, the fader automatically passes 100% of the respective signal until SAV is detected.

-Within the digital video encoder, two data streams can be faded against each other; these data streams can be input to the double speed MPEG port, which is able to separate two independent 27 MHz data streams MP ${\rm A}$ and MP ${\rm B}$ via a cross switch controlled by EDGE1 and EDGE2.
+Within the digital video encoder, two data streams can be faded against each other; these data streams can be input to the double speed MPEG port, which is able to separate two independent 27 MHz data streams MP_A and MP_B via a cross switch controlled by EDGE1 and EDGE2.

-7.1.1 CONFIGURATION EXAMPLES
+7.1.1 Configuration examples

-Figures 4 to 7 show examples on how to configure the fader between the input ports and the outputs, separated into the composite (and S-video) encoder and the RGB encoder.
+Figure 4 to Figure 7 show examples on how to configure the fader between the input ports and the outputs, separated into the composite (and S-video) encoder and the RGB encoder.

-Input MP_A can be faded into MP_B.
+Input MP_A can be faded into MP_B .
 The resulting output of the fader is then encoded simultaneously to composite (and S-video) and RGB output (RGBIN = ENCIN = 1).
 In this example, either MP_A or MP_B could be an overlay (menu) signal to be faded smoothly in and out.